Rossi wins last-lap thriller at Assen

 ASSEN, Netherlands Yamaha's Valentino Rossi won MotoGP's Dutch TT race from pole position on Saturday after a thrilling duel with world champion Marc Marquez in which the pair clashed at the final corner.

-Rossi extended his championship lead to 10 points, with closest rival and team mate Jorge Lorenzo finishing in third place after qualifying eighth for Yamaha's fifth double podium of the season.
+Rossi extended his championship lead to 10 points, with closest rival and team mate Jorge Lorenzo finishing third after qualifying eighth.

-The Italian great, who celebrated the 111th victory of his career and third win of the season, had led until seven laps from the end, when Marquez squeezed past at the first corner.
+The Italian great had led until seven laps from the end, when Marquez squeezed past at the first corner.

 But Rossi kept on the Honda's tail and retook the lead with three laps to go.